Shawn910215/react-projects/README.md

 ---State vs. Props---
 State: internal data; owned by component.,make components interactive Props:External data; owned by parent component;used by parent to configure child component

+---Thinking In React---
+Break the UI into components and establish the component tree Build a static version in React(without state)
+Think about State:when to use| local vs. global|Where to place each piece of state Establish data flow: One-way|Child-to-parent communication|Accessing global state

+---Fundamentals of State management---
+Local State:
+used only by one or few components
+Global State:
+many components might need

+---share state with simbling component--- need to lift state up to parent component. use setMethod in child component to update state in parent component.